istio/release-builder/README.md

 ## Running the branch steps locally

 It's easiest to run test branches against an org with has all the istio repos defined in /release/branch.sh
-forked: istio, api, client-go, cni, common-files, envoy, pkg, proxy, release-builder,test-infra, tools, ztunnel.
+forked: istio, api, client-go, cni, common-files, envoy, proxy, release-builder,test-infra, tools, ztunnel.
 It's easier to close/remove things like PRs and branches in your own repo.
 Note that these forks should be up to date as the code will be using them for things like determining the latest SHAs of commits.